github/game-off-2012/README.md

 Help Hotfix collect stargazers and avoid enemies.
 Collect commits to upgrade hotfix and add new features.

+Hotfix is one of the [GitHub Game Off winners](http://github.com/blog/1337-github-game-off-winners)!

 ## Controls

 Click or press space to jump.
 The longer you hold, the longer the jump (there is a upper threshold of course).